Changing our domain name

 What will happen to the domain www.middlestreetbaptist.org?

 We’ve kept it and set up a redirect.
 That means every time someone types www.middlestreetbaptist.org into their web browser, they will automatically get sent straight to the new website, www.middle.st.
-The redirect may take a couple of days to push to all servers worldwide, but it will take effect shortly.

 It will take some time to get used to the new domain.
 By keeping www.middlestreetbaptist.org and setting up a redirect, we can ensure that everyone can still find us.
 It’s like setting up mail forwarding with the Post Office when you move.
 Even if people don’t know that we’ve moved, they can still get in touch with us, as though nothing has changed.

 Emails will also be redirected.
 Emails sent to firstname.lastname@example.org get forwarded automatically to email@example.com, emails sent to firstname.lastname@example.org get forwarded automatically to email@example.com, and so on.
 This ensures that nobody’s emails to anyone at the church will get lost in the transition.